Do you need help with small tasks around the home or maybe just someone to pop in for a chat? Do you know someone who does?

 Our Good Neighbour scheme was founded in April 2009.
 We provide volunteers to help with those simple tasks that our elderly or vulnerable clients find too difficult.
 For example, we can help with paperwork, befriend and “natter”, put up shelves, change light bulbs or collect prescriptions for someone who is otherwise isolated.

-Initially led by Helen Bailey, Helen recently stepped down from her position at the helm of this scheme but thanks to her guidance and insight during the first eight years we are proud to say that the WIAC’s scheme now has nearly 40 volunteer Good Neighbours and in the 2017/18 year in the region of 150 different clients received support.
+Initially led by Helen Bailey, Helen stepped down from her position at the helm of this scheme in 2017 but thanks to her guidance and insight during the first eight years we are proud to say that the WIAC’s scheme now has over 35 volunteer Good Neighbours and in the 2019/20 year in the region of 3,000 befriending consultations were completed with over 120 different clients receiving support from our service.

 The Good Neighbour scheme is provided free of charge, however voluntary donations are always very welcome.